 We believe that developing excellent skills in core subjects - English and Maths - is essential for the future wellbeing and success of our children, and we have a systematic and well organised whole school approach to ensure that the vast majority of children leave us with the skills they need to learn.

 In English we use the 'Letters and Sounds' phonics programme and do not use a single exclusive reading scheme, favouring an approach that allows children to read more widely.
+Our excellent programme has led to exceptional outcomes for children in the national Phonics Check, and this in turn has a significant impact on standards in reading.
 We use 'Talk for Writing' activities and believe an important part of our success is valuing the development of writing skills across the curriculum.

-In Maths we have a strong emphasis on understanding number, and being able to explain mathematical thinking.
+In Maths we have a strong emphasis on understanding the number system, and being able to explain mathematical thinking.
 We provide plenty of opportunities to develop problem solving skills and use a wide range of concrete resources to support early learning, including numicon, dominos, dice, 10s frames and number lines.
+Children are then supported in moving from the concrete, through pictorial representation, to the abstract: we are developing our Mastery curriculum to ensure deep, secure knowledge that provides a basis for Maths throughout children's time in education.

 We have a specialist Music teacher, who works with all of the Year groups from Nursery to Year 2, teaching singing, instrumental work and musical appreciation.

-We employ a Sports Coach and a Sports Apprentice who also work with all of our pupils: teaching PE - dance, gymnastics, games and use of large and small apparatus, supporting active play at break times, and running free extra-curricular activities after school.
+We employ a Sports Coach who also works with all of our pupils: teaching PE - dance, gymnastics, games and use of large and small apparatus, supporting active play at break times, and running free extra-curricular activities after school.